sabay-digital/sdk.android-old.mysabay.com/INSTALLATION.md

-# Installation for MySabay iOS SDK
+# Installation for MySabay Android SDK

 This is the quick guide to install MySabay Android SDK in your app.